alexgwolff/alexgwolff/README.md

 - Frontend Engineer
 - I'm brazilian.
 - 5 year of experience on front end development.
-- I'm work with React, Redux, Redux-Sagas, Recoil and other tools from React environment.
+- I work with React, Redux, Redux-Sagas, Recoil and other tools from React environment.
-- I'm know AngularJS, Vue, Web Components (W3C Spec), PWA.
+- I've worked AngularJS, Vue, Web Components (W3C Spec), PWA.
 - Knowledge in English but not fluent

 ### I'm interested in: